 - name: The name of the partition.
 This should be an alphanumeric string (dashes are allowed) and it will be used to refer to this partition in other contexts. - descr: A detailed description of the system partition. - scheduler: The workload manager (job scheduler) used in this partition for launching parallel jobs.
 In this particular example, the Slurm scheduler is used.
 For a complete list of the supported job schedulers, see here. - launcher: The parallel job launcher used in this partition.
 In this case, the srun command will be used.
-For a complete list of the supported parallel job launchers, see here. - access: A list of scheduler options that will be passed to the generated job script for gaining access to that logical partition.
+For a complete list of the supported parallel job launchers, see here.

+- access: A list of scheduler options that will be passed to the generated job script for gaining access to that logical partition.
 Notice how in this case, the nodes are selected through a constraint and not an actual scheduler partition. - environs: The list of environments that ReFrame will use to run regression tests on this partition.
-These are just symbolic names that refer to environments defined in the environments section described below. - container\platforms: A set of supported container platforms in this partition.
-Each container platform is an object with a name and list of environment modules to load, in order to enable this platform.
-For a complete list of the supported container platforms, see here. - max\jobs: The maximum number of concurrent regression tests that may be active (i.e., not completed) on this partition.
-This option is relevant only when ReFrame executes with the asynchronous execution policy. - resources: This is a set of optional additional scheduler resources that the tests can access transparently.
-For more information, please have a look here.
+These are just symbolic names that refer to environments defined in the environments section described below. - max\jobs: The maximum number of concurrent regression tests that may be active (i.e., not completed) on this partition.
+This option is relevant only when ReFrame executes with the asynchronous execution policy.

+For more partition configuration options, have a look here.